From the kiosk at the end of the parking area, bear right and proceed ahead on the red-blazed Duggan Trail. In about...

-From the bulletin board at the end of the parking area, proceed ahead on the red-blazed Duggan Trail.
+From the kiosk at the end of the parking area, bear right and proceed ahead on the red-blazed Duggan Trail.
 In about half a mile, the red trail ends at a junction with the blue-blazed Reservoir Trail.
 Continue ahead on the blue trail, which immediately crosses Ben's Bridge (a wooden footbridge) and climbs along a picturesque stream, with cascades and waterfalls, following an old woods road.
-When the blue trail ends, bear right and continue ahead on the yellow-blazed Stillman Trail.
+In half a mile from Ben's Bridge, you'll notice a pipeline crossing the stream.
+A short distance beyond, the white-blazed Honey Hill Trail crosses.
+The grade now moderates, and the blue trail soon ends at a junction with the yellow-blazed Stillman Trail.
+Bear right and continue ahead on the Stillman Trail.

 Soon, the Stillman Trail reaches the dirt White Oak Road.
 Here, it is joined by the teal-diamond-blazed Highlands Trail, which comes in from the left.
 The joint Highlands/Stillman Trails now turns right and follows the road for 100 feet, then turns left and begins a steep climb of Mt.
 Misery on a footpath.
-At the top, you’ll reach a viewpoint to the west and northwest which is partially obscured by trees.
-Continue ahead for a short distance, and you’ll come to a much better viewpoint, with Black Rock Mountain visible directly ahead, and Aleck Meadow Reservoir below to the left.
+At the top, you’ll pass a radio repeater station and reach a limited viewpoint to the west and northwest, which is partially obscured by trees.
+Continue ahead for a short distance, and you’ll come to a much better viewpoint, with Black Rock Mountain visible directly ahead.
 You’ll want to stop here for a few minutes to savor the view and take a break from your arduous climb (you’ve climbed nearly 700 feet from Ben’s Bridge).

 Continue ahead on the yellow/teal diamond trail, which begins its descent of Mt.
 Misery, first gradually and then more steeply.
 In a rocky area at the base of the descent, you’ll notice a triple white blaze, which marks the start of the Scenic Trail.
 Turn left and follow the white-blazed Scenic Trail, which crosses the blue-blazed Swamp Trail at the end of the rocky area and begins a steady climb of the Hill of Pines, passing through attractive mountain laurel and hemlock.